 An honor society for USYers committed to standards of Judaic study, prayer and Gmilut Chassadim (community service)

 Named after Rabbi Heschel (1907-1972), the honor society was established in 1979 to encourage teens to learn more about Judaism and the observance of mitzvot (good deeds)

 Literally translated as “pioneers,” this is our Israel advocacy club dedicated to building strong relationships with the Jewish homeland through programming, activism, and fun activities

 613 Mitzvah Corps

-Our social action/tikun olam club for teens who wish to be more involved in community service and learn about social activism in a Jewish context
+Our social action/tikun olam (repairing the world) club for teens who wish to be more involved in community service and learn about social activism in a Jewish context